Local RAG with Ollama

 print(f"\nSources: {len(response['source_documents'])} document chunks used")

-Step 5: Creating a Web API (Optional)
+Step 5: Add a web API (optional)

 pip install flask flask-cors